-As an example, ASEAN could beef up initiatives like the ASEAN Cyber Capacity Programme, which aims to fund resources, expertise and training to help nations build their cybersecurity capabilities to safeguard user data in the region.
+As an example, ASEAN could beef up initiatives like the ASEAN Cyber Capacity Programme4, which aims to fund resources, expertise and training to help nations build their cybersecurity capabilities to safeguard user data in the region.

-Improved logistics in ASEAN: Merchants can look forward to faster deliveries in ASEAN in the future.
+Improved logistics in ASEAN: Merchants can look forward to faster eCommerce deliveries in ASEAN in the future.
 ASEAN member states agreed that there is a need to lower costs and improve the speed and reliability of supply chains in cross-border eCommerce.
-Merchants may see an increase in policies similar to Thailand Post’s initiative to improve rural areas accessibility to online marketplaces and improvements to infrastructure.
+Merchants may see an increase in policies similar to Thailand Post’s initiative to improve rural areas accessibility to online marketplaces5 and improvements to infrastructure.